 Consultation and feedback is central to the planning process for Nationally Significant Infrastructure Projects (NSIPs).

-Ashfield Land, the developer behind Rail Central, is consulting with the local community and a full range of stakeholders.
-The purpose of the consultation is to provide local residents, elected representatives and other interested parties the opportunity to understand and influence the proposals.
+Ashfield Land and Gazeley GLP, the developers behind Rail Central, have been engaging and consulting with the local community and a full range of stakeholders since late 2015.
+The purpose of the process has been to provide local residents, elected representatives and other interested parties the opportunity to understand and influence the proposals.

-As well as being a central part of the NSIP planning process, consultation is a statutory requirement for Ashfield Land as the scheme applicant.
+As well as being a central part of the NSIP planning process, consultation is a statutory requirement for Ashfield Land and Gazeley GLP as the scheme applicants.
 Throughout this process we have been following the requirements set out in the NSIP process and working hard to ensure that anyone wanting to participate in the consultation has the opportunity to do so.

-If you have any questions please e-mail us via firstname.lastname@example.org or telephone our information line (Monday to Friday, 9am to 5.30pm) on 0845 543 8967 (please note calls are charged at local rates).
+If you still wish to contact the Rail Central team please e-mail us via firstname.lastname@example.org or telephone our information line (Monday to Friday, 9am to 5.30pm) on 0845 543 8967 (please note calls are charged at local rates).
 You can also get in touch by post addressed to Freepost Rail Central.